MileHacker Logo

 Embrace the local pace and flexibility of Borama's transport options.
 While not always formal, they are good for getting where you need to go.

-Consider hiring a local guide or driver for excursions outside the city, as this simplifies logistics and enhances safety.
+Consider hiring a local guide or driver for day trips outside the city, since this simplifies logistics and enhances safety.